Managing Constipation in the Older Adult

 Why Does Constipation Occur?

 The process of digestion is as follows: when food is consumed, it breaks down in the stomach and passes through the intestines.
 The walls of the intestines then absorb nutrients from the food.
-The waste that remains is then passed through the colon and rectum (Khan 2019).
+The remaining waste is then passed through the colon and rectum (Chavoustie & Kahn 2024).

-However, if the waste moves through the colon too slowly through the digestive tract, too much water is absorbed from it.
-Consequently, the resulting stool is dry, hard and difficult to pass (AMBOSS 2022; Mayo Clinic 2021).
+However, if the waste moves through the colon too slowly, too much water is absorbed from it.
+Consequently, the resulting stool is dry, hard and difficult to pass (AMBOSS 2023; Mayo Clinic 2023).

 Causes of Constipation in Older Adults